-Miranda July’s second book It Chooses You (McSweeney’s, 2011) is a series of interviews with twelve people she found through the PennySaver in Los Angeles.
-While having a rough time figuring out what to do with The Future—her second feature-length film—she flipped through the PennySaver, and as though there were gods speaking through pennies, she realized she ought to find out more about who all these people were and why they were selling their precious things, spread far and wide across the city.
-If there was a secret magical underworld of buyers and sellers, the PennySaver would be a portal to finding divine answers from strangers, most of who have so much to say.
+Miranda July’s second book It Chooses You (McSweeney’s, 2011) is a series of interviews with twelve people she found through the weekly PennySaver coupon and classified ad mailer in Los Angeles.
+While having a rough time figuring out what to do with The Future—her second feature-length film—she flipped through the PennySaver, and realized she ought to find out more about who all these people were spread far and wide across the city, and why they were selling their precious things.
+If there was a secret magical underworld of buyers and sellers, then PennySaver would be a portal to finding answers from strangers, some of whom have much to say.

 Feliz Lucia Molina In the book, why do computers appear as motifs for almost every PennySaver stranger you interviewed?

 Miranda July Even though I wasn’t initially focused on computers, the absence of them and of the kind of mentality that computers enable became palpable.
-I think I’m always interested in absences, especially in when they’re fleeting.
-Even in five years there’ll be way fewer people who won’t have computers—computerless people will die and computers will get cheaper.
-So that was interesting to me too, that it was a way to pinpoint an exact moment in time.
+I’m always interested in absences, especially in when they’re fleeting.
+Even in five years, there’ll be way fewer people who won’t have computers—computerless people will die, and computers will get cheaper.
+So that was interesting to me, too.
+It was a way to pinpoint an exact moment in time.

-MJ From the start it’s a physical experience where your fingers get dirty, and the first thing you have to do is talk to a stranger—you call a number.
-For the place I was in, that was a great appeal—real contact even if nothing ever happened.
-I got to pick up the phone and talk to somebody.
-Which seemed like not a distraction, but like a profound idea.
+MJ From the start, it’s a physical experience where your fingers get dirty, and the first thing you have to do is talk to a stranger—you call a number.
+For the place I was in, that had great appeal—real contact, even if nothing ever happened.
+I got to pick up the phone and talk to somebody, which seemed not like a distraction but a profound idea.

 FLM Like it was validating to hear this person behind an ad, behind a telephone.

-MJ Yeah and it was just really easy.
+MJ Yeah, and it was just really easy.
 You go over to their house.
-And they expected a stranger to come, to look at the thing they were selling.
-So my presence wasn’t bizarre or invasive, although, of course, interviewing them was another thing.
+And they expect a stranger to come to look at the thing they were selling.
+So my presence wasn’t bizarre or invasive, though, of course, interviewing them was another thing.
 For most people I called, that was considered out of bounds, and for some it wasn’t.

-FLM Did people who said yes to your asking to meet with them also want to connect or talk to somebody out of loneliness?
+FLM Did people who said yes also want to connect or talk to somebody out of loneliness?

-MJ In some cases that was really obvious because they were immediately doing more than what was called for.
-Joe (the old man who was selling the fronts of Christmas cards) was talking a mile a minute.
-So when I said, “Well how about I come over and interview you?” and he said, “Yeah, yeah, of course.”
-And other people, I think, were just sort of intrigued for reasons that were a little mysterious; I didn’t totally understand why I would be allowed to be in their home.
-So that was sort of part of my job—to kind of feel what it is they wanted from me.
+MJ In some cases that was really obvious, because they were immediately doing more than what was called for.
+Joe, the old man who was selling the fronts of Christmas cards, was talking a mile a minute.
+So when I said, “Well how about I come over and interview you?” he said, “Yeah, yeah, of course.”
+And other people, I think, were just sort of intrigued for reasons that were a little mysterious.
+I didn’t totally understand why I would be allowed in their homes.
+So that was part of my job—to kind of feel what it is they wanted from me.

-FLM You said that it was sort of like taking on this role that was somewhere between a social worker and a therapist.
-I also think of it in terms of midwifery where you let the other push out whatever they need to by just being there and taking on a neutral position.
+FLM You said it was sort of like taking on this role somewhere between a social worker and therapist.
+I also think of it in terms of midwifery, where you let the other push out whatever they need to by just being there and taking on a neutral position.

-FLM So you went from having trouble working on the script for The Future and tried to have some distance from that by interviewing and hanging out with people found through the PennySaver, and some of those interactions inspired scenes in The Future.
+FLM So you had some trouble working on the script for The Future, then tried to get some distance from that by interviewing and hanging out with people found through the PennySaver, and some of those interactions inspired scenes in The Future.